thegrumpys/odop/docs/About/userAccounts2.md

 ## User Accounts, Username, Sign-in, Sign-out

 A user account is **not** required to operate most features of the software.
-If saving designs into the ODOP Design Library, it is necessary to establish a user account with associated unique username and password so as to keep those designs private.
+If saving designs into the cloud-based (on-line) ODOP Design Library, it is necessary to establish a user account with associated unique username and password so as to keep those designs private.